-Robyn Taylor, one of our regular activity coordinator columnists, talk about how you can be part of a drive to improve staff morale, which helps immeasurably with your residents’ sense of wellbeing too…
+Robyn Taylor, one of our regular activity coordinator columnists, talks about how you can be part of a drive to improve staff morale, which helps immeasurably with your residents’ sense of wellbeing too…

 Everyone should have the same mindset and the same drive.
-If the whole team has the same understanding, if they can work as together without disagreements, and dont feel burned out; the whole atmosphere of a workplace can change.
+If the whole team has the same understanding, can work together without disagreements and don’t feel burned out, the whole atmosphere of a workplace can change.

-What can you do to help people feel like they belong and want to be a part of the team?
+What can you do to help staff feel like they belong and want to be a part of the team?

 - Do some team building to promote staff wellbeing.